-She might even refuse to entertain the idea because, maybe hampered by low self-esteem, she won’t even think she has a shot, or deserves, that guy.
+She might even refuse to entertain the idea because, possibly hampered by low self-esteem, she won’t even think she has a shot, or deserves, that guy.

 Finally, there are women who are more status conscious than others.
 Club queen, stuck up girls, gold diggers, children of gold diggers etc. will date based on status and resources much more than others.

-While some other women are happy and madly in love with their middle class next door man.
+While some other women are happy and madly in love with their middle-class guy from the next door.

 However, again, these are mitigation factors and do not completely cancel out women’s hypergamy.
 Yes, she wants a great man.
 Same as you do want a great woman.